About the Journal

 Language, transcriptions, figures and tables

-Transcripts of video recordings may take various forms and do not necessarily use talk as a baseline.
+Transcripts may take various forms and do not necessarily use talk as a baseline.
 Please explain transcription symbols if they deviate from standard conventions.